Neufal777/HackTheNorth-Financial-report/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.

-## Contact

-For any questions or support, feel free to contact me via [email@example.com](mailto:email@example.com).

 ---